MarshalX/dotfiles/README.md

 - Displays -> More Space
 - Displays -> Disable "Automatically adjust brightness"
 - Displays -> Night Shift -> Custom -> From 23:00 to 5:00
+- Displays -> Advanced -> Disable "Slightly dim the display on battery"
+- Displays -> Advanced -> Enable "Prevent automatic sleeping on power adapter when the display is off"
 - Wallpaper -> select file from icloud dir -> Fill Screen
+- Screen Saver (if not possible to disable) -> Hello -> Theme: minimal, disable "show hello in all langs", disable "match system appearance"
+- Screen Saver (if not possible to disable) -> Enable "Show with clock"
-- Lock Screen -> Start Screen Saver when inactive -> Never
+- Lock Screen -> Start Screen Saver when inactive -> Never (if not controlled by profile)
 - Lock Screen -> Turn display off on battery when inactive -> Never
 - Lock Screen -> Turn display off on power adapter when inactive -> Never
 - Touch ID & Password -> Disable Apple Watch integration if enabled